nick-The-One/python_course/13_functions_pt2.md

 * There are four main scopes in Python: built-in, global, local and enclosing
   ![legb](/Users/noni1001/Projects/PLC/lectures/img/legb.png)

-* Built-in is the «biggest» scope (not by amount of objects in it, but by accessbility — everything has access to it)
+* Built-ins is the «biggest» scope (not by amount of objects in it, but by accessibility — everything has access to it)

   * It's created with start of Python interpreter every time script is executed/interactive session started